 - Friends and family: The loved ones of those who are addicted to drugs or alcohol often want to help but aren’t always sure how to bring it up.
 It’s worth it to ask loved ones if they are willing to assist with the cost of treatment, even if one is embarrassed to do so.
 Perhaps it could be discussed as a loan that the individual can work to pay back over time.
 This may be a last resort for some, and even for those who ask, the answer may be no, but it’s a chance for loved ones to be involved and invested in recovery.

 Living on a limited income is challenging enough; having to deal with recovery from a drug or alcohol addiction on a limited income is even more so.
-Finding help with treatment can make the burden feel less troublesome, and it can help those struggling with addiction to get their lives back.
+Finding affordable or free substance abuse treatment can ease some of this burden, and it can help those struggling with addiction to get their lives back.
 Once recovery is in progress, it can help to be surrounded by others who understand and who can help the recovering individual through the process, such as by participating in self-help groups and other counseling programs.